vkeshari/cricket_ratings/README.md

 ## Data

 ### `get_data.py`
-Crawls ICC player ratings website for data and stores it in CSV format, one file per calendar day.
+Crawls ICC player ratings website for data and stores it in CSV format under `data/`, one file per calendar day.
 + `START_DATE`: Start crawling data from this date.
 End date is always today's calendar date.

 ### `build_players.py`
-Reads stored ratings data from get_data.py and creates rating timelines, one file per player.
+Reads stored ratings data in `data/` and creates rating timelines under `players/`, one file per player.
 + `END_DATE`  : Set it to the last date you have data for.
++ `VALIDATION`: Validate that built player data in `players/` matches raw data in `data/`
 > :warning: **Known issue:** Two test players from India are named Cottari Nayudu from `1934-01-09` to `1936-12-07`.
-Data is overwritten.
+Data is overwritten if validation is skipped.

 ## Graphs